SC-SGS/hardware_sampling/README.md

 export PYTHONPATH=${CMAKE_INSTALL_PREFIX}/lib:${PYTHONPATH}
 ```

+Note: when using Intel GPUs and segmentation faults are encountered in calls to `zes` functions, it may be necessary to set `export ZES_ENABLE_SYSMAN=1`.

 ## Available samples

 The sampling type `fixed` denotes samples that are gathered once per hardware samples like maximum clock frequencies or